ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 After implementing these feature engineering techniques and optimising the hyperparameters, the final model was evaluated based on various metrics like accuracym and F1-score.
 The model performance improved, particularly especially in handling time-dependent features and network-based data.

 ## Future Work
-As chronic illness care shifts from institutions to home and community-based services (HCBS), a major research question emerges: How might decentralised platforms like Airbnb be leveraged or regulated to expand access to care for people living in temporary or unstable housing?
+As chronic illness care shifts from institutions to home and community-based services (HCBS), a major research question emerges: How can decentralised platforms like Airbnb be leveraged or regulated to expand access to care for people living in temporary or unstable housing?

 This inquiry builds on this project by embedding care access, mobility constraints and health behaviour dynamics within the real-world platforms, neighborhoods and transportation infrastructure systems that shape life for chronically ill individuals experiencing housing precarity.